crossfidev/Plexus-Pool/docs/developer/error_monad.rst

 Why you want the error monad
 ----------------------------

-In Tezos, we don’t want to have the node be crashable by an improper input.
+In mineplex, we don’t want to have the node be crashable by an improper input.
 To avoid this possibility, it was decided that the system should not use exceptions for error handling.
 Instead, it uses an error monad.
 This design forces errors to be handled or carried through before an